kss-node/kss-node/README.md

-  --css          URL of a CSS file to include in the style guide --js           URL of a JavaScript file to include in the style guide --custom       Process a custom property name when parsing KSS comments --extend       Location of modules to extend Handlebars; see
+  --css          URL of a CSS file to include in the style guide --js           URL of a JavaScript file to include in the style guide --custom       Process a custom property name when parsing KSS comments --extend       Location of modules to extend the templating system; see
                  http://bit.ly/kss-wiki
   --homepage     File name of the homepage's Markdown file
                                                         [default: "homepage.md"]
   --placeholder  Placeholder text to use for modifier classes
                                                    [default: "[modifier class]"]
-  --title        Title of the style guide           [default: "KSS Style Guide"] --nav-depth    Limit the navigation to the depth specified        [default: 3]
+  --nav-depth    Limit the navigation to the depth specified        [default: 3] --title        Title of the style guide           [default: "KSS Style Guide"]

 Options:
   --verbose       Display verbose details while building